JamesMcClung/argselect/README.md

 ## Release Notes

+### 1.2.0

+Fixed several bugs related to jumping across and within strings.

 ### 1.1.0

 Fixed a bug that caused each command to fail when the arguments contained a string.